-Trump's Fourth Of July Party Plans Are Surprisingly Low Key Compared To Obama's
+Trump's Fourth Of July Plans Are Super Low Key Compared To Obama's White House Jams

 In an administration thus far marked by differences from its predecessor, President Donald Trump will continue the trend this weekend.
 He'll be breaking from the Obama era tradition of hosting a grand celebration on our nation's Independence Day.